Tweet of the Day: Understanding Character Wounds: A List of Common Themes

 There is much angst, wailing, and gnashing of teeth.

 Then the character comes back from the dead.

 Just like, new as as rain, smelling the roses, and back into the action.

 This is one of those tropes that is bad because of poor execution.
-Some stories, like the movie Edge of Tomorrow, but is the exception to the rule.
-It is not the fact that the character came back to life, but the manner,no residual shock, horror, or even a sense of betrayal.
+Some stories, like the movie Edge of Tomorrow, use it well, but is the exception to the rule.
+It is not the fact that the character came back to life, but the manner, no residual shock, horror, or even a sense of betrayal.
 Nope, the character simply waltzes back into story with nary a word.
 Ultimately it cheapens life itself.
 The reason why we fear death is because it is the permanent end of life.
 Remove it from the equation and life loses its meaning.
-Remove from the narrative and you lose the drama and me.
+Remove it from the narrative and you lose the drama.